wlockwood/lits/devnotes.md

 * Person / emotive content
 * Percent of image that is occupied by face
 * Emotive content over time based on image capture time
+* exposure details over time
+* time of day picture is taken